By the end of this section, you will be able to:

 - Identify the causes and symptoms of edema

 In the body, water moves through semi-permeable membranes of cells and from one compartment of the body to another by a process called osmosis.
-Osmosis is basically the diffusion of water from regions of higher concentration to regions of lower concentration, along an osmotic gradient across a semi-permeable membrane.
+Osmosis is basically the diffusion of water from regions of higher concentration of water to regions of lower concentration of water, along an osmotic gradient across a semi-permeable membrane.
 As a result, water will move into and out of cells and tissues, depending on the relative concentrations of the water and solutes found there.
 An appropriate balance of solutes inside and outside of cells must be maintained to ensure normal function.

 Body Water Content

 Human beings are mostly water, ranging from about 75 percent of body mass in infants to about 50–60 percent in adult men and women, to as low as 45 percent in old age.
 The percent of body water changes with development, because the proportions of the body given over to each organ and to muscles, fat, bone, and other tissues change from infancy to adulthood (Figure 26.2).
 Your brain and kidneys have the highest proportions of water, which composes 80–85 percent of their masses.
 In contrast, teeth have the lowest proportion of water, at 8–10 percent.

 Body fluids can be discussed in terms of their specific fluid compartment, a location that is largely separate from another compartment by some form of a physical barrier.
 The intracellular fluid (ICF) compartment is the system that includes all fluid enclosed in cells by their plasma membranes.
 Extracellular fluid (ECF) surrounds all cells in the body.
 Extracellular fluid has two primary constituents: the fluid component of the blood (called plasma) and the interstitial fluid (IF) that surrounds all cells not in the blood (Figure 26.3).